-Like many startups, Kitchensurfing, launched this spring in New York City and Berlin, has lofty aspirations; They aim to change the culinary landscape and create a new kind of dining experience, by doing one very simple thing – connecting diners with obsessively creative local chefs who will come to their homes to cook for them, their families, or however many friends one might care cram into one’s place.
+Like many startups, Kitchensurfing, launched last spring in New York City and Berlin, has lofty aspirations; They aim to change the culinary landscape and create a new kind of dining experience, by doing one very simple thing – connecting diners with obsessively creative local chefs who will come to their homes to cook for them, their families, or however many friends one might care cram into one’s place.

 How exactly does this change the culinary landscape, you ask?
 According to Kitchensurfing co-founder Chris Muscarella (who’s also a partner in the much-loved Boerum Hill restaurant Rucola) it’s all about the hanging out.
 He believes that bringing someone into your home, and hanging out with them while they cook for you offers an experience of unparalleled substance.
 The startup-skeptics may scowl, but you know what?
 He just might be right.